nashthecoder/marcus-bicycles-online/README.md

 ## Contact

-For any questions or feedback, please contact us at support@marcusbicycles.com.
+For any questions or feedback, please contact us at support@marcus.com

-Happy Cycling!
+Design your ride, define your style, Happy Cycling!